goatchurchprime/Godot_XR_networking/README.md

 This is a minimal working VR networking example using the https://github.com/goatchurchprime/godot_multiplayer_networking_workbench as the basis for connecting using one of the three godot networking protocols (enet, websocket or webrtc) and spawning player avatars into the space on connection.
+This works in Godot 3.4.

+## Installation

 There are four addons, that have to be copied over or installed because they are not committed into this repository.